A Factorized Low-Rank RNN Framework for Uncovering Independent Neural Latent Dynamics and Connectivity: Experiments

-To evaluate disentanglement, three configurations are selected and compared in Fig.~\ref{fig:voltage}(d-f), with a standard cortical region map and annotated ROIs (regions of interest) shown in Fig.~\ref{fig:voltage}(c).
-In each of Figs.~\ref{fig:voltage}(d–f), the left panel displays the brain map $\bm A_{:, g}$ and the corresponding time series $\bm z_g^{(t)}$ for each group $g$, while the right panel shows the associated group connectivity $\bm W_g$.
-In Fig.~\ref{fig:voltage}(d), learning a standard lrRNN without disentanglement results in mixed latent trajectories, where airpuff-related S1-bf (primary somatosensory-barrel field) oscillations (marked by the green squares) appear across multiple components.
-In contrast, DisRNN with 6 rank-1 groups ($(K, G)=(6, 1)$) in Fig.~\ref{fig:voltage}(e) isolates these oscillations in the right S1-bf and right M2-m (secondary motor-medial), yielding a more localized representation.
+To evaluate the latent, three configurations are selected and compared in Fig.~\ref{fig:voltage}(d-f), with a standard cortical region map and annotated ROIs (regions of interest) shown in Fig.~\ref{fig:voltage}(c).
+In each of Figs.~\ref{fig:voltage}(d-f), the left panel displays the brain map $\bm A_{:, g}$ and the corresponding time series $\bm z_g^{(t)}$ for each group $g$, while the right panel shows the associated group connectivity $\bm W_g$.
+In Fig.~\ref{fig:voltage}(d), learning a standard lrRNN without factorization results in mixed latent trajectories, where air-puff-related, stimulus-locked S1-bf (primary somatosensory-barrel field) oscillations (marked by the green squares) appear across multiple components.
+In contrast, FacRNN with 6 rank-1 groups ($(G, H)=(6, 1)$, hence $K=6$) in Fig.~\ref{fig:voltage}(e) isolates these stimulus-locked oscillations in the right S1-bf and right M2-m (secondary motor-medial), yielding a more localized representation.
 However, 6 components are less expressive compared to 12 in terms of reconstruction $R^2$.
-To address this, a DisRNN with 6 rank-2 groups ($(K, G)=(6, 2)$) in Fig.~\ref{fig:voltage}(f) is explored.
-In this configuration, airpuff-related oscillations are concentrated within group 1 and are not further separable.
-To quantify disentanglement, total correlation (TC) is computed between and within groups. $(6, 1)$ yields an average between-group TC of 0.159, whereas $(6, 2)$ achieves a lower between-group TC of 0.110 and a within-group TC of 0.201, indicating better separation between groups while retaining within-group structure.
+To address this, a FacRNN with 6 rank-2 groups ($(G, H)=(6, 2)$, hence $K=12$) in Fig.~\ref{fig:voltage}(f) is explored.
+In this configuration, air-puff-related oscillations locked to the air-puff stimulus are concentrated within group 1 and are not further separable.
+To quantify the degree of independence, total correlation (TC) is computed between and within groups. $(G,H)=(6, 1)$ yields an average between-group TC of 0.159, whereas $(G,H)=(6, 2)$ achieves a lower between-group TC of 0.110 and a within-group TC of 0.201, indicating better separation between groups while retaining within-group structure.